avilyre/as-code-eslint-config/README.md

   // Create an eslint file
   $  .eslintrc.json
 ```
-And paste the following code into the file for react application or node:
+And paste the following code into the file:

 ```javascript
   {